Women in the Church

 A godly woman will not have any problems with God's instructions as to her role in life and will honor the Lord by living a life that presents God's truth.
 Sadly, the opposite is also true.

-Often pastors and churches have used Deuteronomy 22:5 as the proof text that women today should not wear pants.
+Some have used Deuteronomy 22:5 as the proof text that women today should not wear pants.
 The verse says:

 "The woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman's garment: for all that do so are abomination unto the LORD thy God."
 (Deuteronomy 22:5).

-1. Is the wearing of pant modest?
-1 Timothy 2:9-15 clearly instruct women to wear modest apparel.
-If a women wears tight fitting clothes that accentuates her sexuality and/or to attract the man's attention, it is certainly not modest and a godly woman would not dress this way.
+1. This instructs women to wear modest apparel.
+If a woman wears tight fitting clothes of any style that accentuates her sexuality and/or is worn to attract the man's attention, it is certainly not modest.
+A godly woman would not dress this way.
 If a woman wearing loose fitting pants, designed for women, with a modest cut that covers her body, and that is modest, it meets God's instructions.
-The value of wearing pants by women is certainly an advantage in sports and often when working.
-Even dresses and skirts that are not worn properly can actually be immodest.
-Also how a woman sits and is involved in physical activity can be immodest no matter what kind of clothes she is wearing.
-An ungodly woman can wear a dress or skirt that covers her from head to toe, but because of the cut and style it could be very immodest and sensual.
+Men do not wear women’s pants unless they are homosexuals.

-"Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation of the wives; While they behold your chaste conversation coupled with fear.
-Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.
+Peter instructed, “Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation of the wives; While they behold your chaste conversation coupled with fear.
+Whose adorning let it not be that outward adorning of plaiting the hair, and of wearing of gold, or of putting on of apparel; but let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.
 For after this manner in the old time the holy women also, who trusted in God, adorned themselves, being in subjection unto their own husbands: Even as Sara obeyed Abraham, calling him lord: whose daughters ye are, as long as ye do well, and are not afraid with any amazement.
 Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered" (1 Peter 3:1-7)

-God created us and has set proper standards and boundaries of our behavior.
+God created us and has set proper standards and boundaries for our behavior.
 God makes a very revealing and challenging statement in 1 Corinthians 14:37.
 He says, "If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord."
-In other words those that truly are God fearing and spiritual people will have no problem with God's instructions.
-However, sadly the opposite is also true.
-Therefore 1 Corinthians 2:15-16 gives us sound advice:
+In other words, those that truly are God-fearing and spiritual people will have no problem with God's instructions.
+However, sadly, the opposite is also true.
+That unbelievers and the ungodly have no fear of God is clear in their disrespect for Almighty God.
+Therefore, 1 Corinthians 2:15-16 gives us sound advice:

 "But he that is spiritual judgeth all things, yet he himself is judged of no man.
 For who hath known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ" (1 Corinthians 2:15-16).

 It is my hope that those who read this article will have the mind of Christ and therefore bring honor and glory to our Lord and Savior by living as He instructs.
 It’s the best life possible.

 *All Rights Reserved.
-Cooper P. Abrams, III, 1997, 02/2012
+Cooper P. Abrams, III, 1997, 2012,2013,2015